This former cemetery turned residential area is home to lush parks, great cafes and nostalgic spots, amongst other things.

 Best things to do in Bishan: Eat

 Cool down on a hot day with homemade ice cream at Denzy Gelato.
-Take your pick from unique flavours like whisky salted pecan, skinny dark chocolate, hazelnut chocolate chip, elderflower mojito and blood orange.
+Choose unique flavours like whisky and salted pecan, oat milk dark chocolate, hazelnut, elderflower mojito and roasted pistachio.
 Or enjoy freshly baked waffles at the quaint cafe.
 Can’t get enough?
 Have a pint or two delivered to you.

 Denzy Gelato, #01-404, 506 Bishan Street 11, Singapore 570506